-A leading commercial landlord had the goal to remain one of the top two providers of quality property as well as be the innovator in their market place.
+A leading commercial landlord based in the UK had the goal to remain one of the top two providers of quality property as well as be the innovator in their marketplace.
 Their challenge was to balance this ambition in a climate of increasing pressure on costs without comprising the safety or customer satisfaction levels they prided themselves on providing.
-One department identified to be crucial in reaching these aims was that responsible for maintenance.
+One department identified to be crucial in reaching these aims was responsible for maintenance.

 The collaborative approach with their contractor base could be further enhanced as the contractor performance to SLA report facilitated the impartial setting and measurement of KPIs and targets for any improvements.
 The devolvement of responsibility for uploading certificates and logging on and off jobs via the contractor portal reduced the workload on the internal resources.

 As Ostara puts more control, regarding logging jobs and monitoring their progress, in the hands of on-site personnel the central team was equipped and empowered to deal with client issues and improve communication in relation to when solutions would be provided.
 In effect, they could spend more time with their clients and gaining additional business rather than updating spreadsheets and chasing jobs.

 The quality data collected meant that a true picture of an asset’s reliability and life cycle could be seen leading to more informed and intelligent decision making regarding often costly capital investment plus a better planned preventative maintenance schedule which in turn results in less downtime of important assets such as lifts.